nadiamariduena/python-intro-2024-privat/z_R-A-W-X.md

 - When you open a file in append mode (`'a'`), it allows you to **write data** to the **end of the file** without truncating it.

+-  This means any existing content in the file remains untouched, and new data is simply added at the end.